geomagpy/magpy/README.md

 on the geomagnetic field.
 Such solar quiet curve is often also referred to a 'baseline'.
 Please be careful not to mix it with the observatory baseline as outlined in chapter 7.
 In the following we will use the term "sq-variation".
-Before discussing the actual methods currently provided by MagPy it is worthwhile to look briefly at some influences on the geomagnetic records and there effective time ranges  in order to understand the complexitiy of separating such sq-variation curve.
+Before discussing the actual methods currently provided by MagPy it is worthwhile to look briefly at some influences on the geomagnetic records and there effective time ranges  in order to understand the complexity of separating such sq-variation curve.

 The following sources and variations should affect the baseline/variation:
 - long term secular variation and jerks (earth internal field)